Explore Jobs

 General Gender Pay Gap Statistics

-• The average businessman earns 60% more at the end of his career than the average businesswoman.
+• The average businessman earns 60% more than his female counterpart by career’s end.

-• The uncontrolled gender pay gap is 10.25x worse than the controlled gender pay gap.
+• The uncontrolled gender pay gap is 10.25 times worse than the controlled gap.

 • Women are 6.2% less likely to have retirement savings by age 66.

-• The U.S. has the 4th largest gender pay gap of all OECD countries, with a gross earnings decile ratio of 17.7%
+• The U.S. ranks fourth among OECD countries for gender pay gap, with a gross earnings decile ratio of 17.7%.

 Gender Pay Gap Statistics Over Time